What is Form Recognizer?

 Train without labels

-By default, Form Recognizer uses unsupervised learning to understand the layout and relationships between fields and entries in your forms.
+Form Recognizer uses unsupervised learning to understand the layout and relationships between fields and entries in your forms.
 When you submit your input forms, the algorithm clusters the forms by type, discovers what keys and tables are present, and associates values to keys and entries to tables.
-This doesn't require manual data labeling or intensive coding and maintenance, and we recommend you try this method first.
+Training without labels doesn't require manual data labeling or intensive coding and maintenance, and we recommend you try this method first.

 Train with labels

-When you train with labeled data, the model does supervised learning to extract values of interest, using the labeled forms you provide.
-This results in better-performing models and can produce models that work with complex forms or forms containing values without keys.
+When you train with labeled data, the model uses supervised learning to extract values of interest, using the labeled forms you provide.
+Labeled data results in better-performing models and can produce models that work with complex forms or forms containing values without keys.

-Form Recognizer uses the Layout API to learn the expected sizes and positions of printed and handwritten text elements.
-Then it uses user-specified labels to learn the key/value associations in the documents.
-We recommend that you use five manually labeled forms of the same type to get started when training a new model and add more labeled data as needed to improve the model accuracy.
+Form Recognizer uses the Layout API to learn the expected sizes and positions of printed and handwritten text elements and extract tables.
+Then it uses user-specified labels to learn the key/value associations and tables in the documents.
+We recommend that you use five manually labeled forms of the same type (same structure) to get started when training a new model and add more labeled data as needed to improve the model accuracy.
+Form Recognizer enables training a model to extract key value pairs and tables using supervised learning capabilities.

 Form Recognizer works on input documents that meet these requirements: